bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

-In "make menuconfig" navigate to each required item and use the "space" key to mark it as either "M", meaning that the item will be built as a kernel module, or as "*", meaning that the item will be built in to the monolithinc kernel uImage.
+In "make menuconfig" navigate to each required item and use the "space" key to mark it as either "M", meaning that the item will be built as a kernel module, or as "*", meaning that the item will be built in to the monolithic kernel uImage.

 Note that sometimes enabling one required option, will automatically enable another.
 Also note that sometimes, one option depends on another being enabled before it will even appear as a menu item in "make menuconfig".
 This means you might have to enable options out of order.
-I'ts not always easy to know in advance which options need to be configured first, so try to "loop" through the list of required options.
+It's not always easy to know in advance which options need to be configured first, so try to "loop" through the list of required options.